 Preparation: there will be a short preparatory exercise ahead of the session

-Deadline: not applicable but places are booked on a first come first serve basis.
-We can’t guarantee booking forms received less than 24 hours before the workshop starts will be processed on time, so please book early!
+Deadline: not applicable but places are booked on a first come first serve basis and bookings close 48 hours before the workshop begins.

 Find out more about our full programme of online workshops here.